The Amazon is on fire. So is Central Africa.

 Irène Wabiwa Betoko, a forest manager with Greenpeace who is based in Kinshasa, said that regional governments are less equipped to fight these burns than their South American counterparts, both technically and financially.

-“If it catches the rainforest in the Congo Basin, it will be worse than in South America,” she said in a telephone interview.
+“If it catches the rainforest in the Congo Basin, it will be worse than in South America,” she said.
 “We are calling on governments to not be silent.
 Start acting now to make sure these fires are not getting out of control.”

-Data analyzed by Global Forest Watch show that Angola ranks first in the number of fire alerts by province right now, while Brazil ranks second, with Zambia and Congo in third and fourth place.

-In Congo, the number of fire alerts in 2019 is running slightly above average, according to Global Forest Watch.
-But it is still not as high as in some recent years.